DokimiCU/self_organizing_systems/README.md

 - added Automusic cellular automata

 Selfrep:
-- added tunnel, "sinkhole", and ladder
+- added tunnel, sinkhole, dome, and ladder
+- deactivate digging from selfrep road

 Selfrep_doomsday:
 - brought the mod into gameplay by adding a map spawner which adds risky labs that can accidently release doomsday devices